 The minimum PII cover for DPB licensed firms has increased to €1.25m for single cases and €1.85m for the annual aggregate.
 This applies when the policy is taken out, renewed or extended.

-DPB licensed firms are required to obtain and provide their customer clients with an IPID.
-An IPID must be produced by the manufacturer of the insurance product.
-The firm is required to issue the IPID together with the demands and needs statement (DNS) which must be presented to the client before the placement of the insurance.
-Whatever the proposed contract, under the IDD this must be consistent with the demands and needs indicated by the customer in its DNS.
+DPB licensed firms are required to obtain and provide their consumer clients with an IPID.
+An IPID for consumer clients must be produced by the manufacturer of the insurance product.
+The firm is required to issue the IPID to consumer clients together with the demands and needs statement (DNS) which must be presented to the client before the placement of the insurance.
+Whatever the proposed contract, under the IDD this document must be consistent with the demands and needs indicated by the customer in its DNS.

 Firms dealing with a commercial customer:

-Although DPB licensed firms are not required to fulfil the 15-hour CPD requirement, due to their status of ancillary insurance intermediaries, in line with Rule 6 of the RICS Rules of Conduct for Firms, firms nevertheless need to ensure that relevant staff undertake professional training and development every year relating to insurance distribution activities.
+DPB licensed firms are not required to fulfil the 15-hour CPD requirement due to their status of ancillary insurance intermediaries.
+However, in accordance with the Rules of Conduct, firms must stay up to date and comply with relevant legislation, codes of practice and other professional and relevant technical standards.
+Firms must ensure that relevant staff undertake professional training and development every year relating to insurance distribution activities.
 DPB licensed firms are required to confirm their compliance with these requirements annually and can be asked to provide evidence.

 Furthermore, the obligation to inform clients about commission received still holds.
-Though this is not a new requirement in the rules, it is imperative that firms continue to account to clients for all fees, commission and other benefits obtained through general insurance distribution activity.
-The client must be informed in writing about the commission, which must be remitted to the client, and only if the client gives informed consent, in writing, allowing the firm to retain that amount of commission, can the firm keep the commission received.
+Though this is not a new requirement in the rules, it is imperative that firms continue to account to clients for all fees, commission and other benefits obtained through general insurance distribution activity, for example a low claims rebate.
+The client must be informed in writing about the commission or other reward or advantage, which must be remitted to the client, and only if the client gives informed consent, in writing, allowing the firm to retain that amount of commission, can the firm keep the commission received.